statOmics/pda19-20/pages/software4stats.md

 ### 3. Install the Docker locally

-#### 3.1 Generate docker image
+#### 3.1 Generate and install docker container

-- You can install your own local docker by downloading the entire repository and invoking in a console:
+- You can install your own local docker by downloading the entire PDA master branch of the  githyb repository and invoking in a console:

 ```
 docker build <path to proteomicsShortCourse directory> -t msqrob_docker
 ```

-#### 3.2 Install the Docker on local machines
+- This only has to be done once and generates a container that is always exactly alike.

+#### 3.1b Alternatively we can install from existing docker image

+A docker image is a blue print of a docker container that can be used to quickly generate containers that are all exactly alike.

 1. Open a terminal
 ![Figure Launch Docker 1](./figs/installDocker1.png)

-2. type
+2. In the Gulbenkian Institute you find the docker image on your local machine.
+Type

 ```
 sudo docker load -i /media/gtpb_shared_drive/To_Participant/statsDocker/msqrob_docker.tar
 ```

+If the docker image is on another location, you have to adjust the path "/media/gtpb_shared_drive/To_Participant/statsDocker/msqrob_docker.tar" to "yourPathName/yourDockerImageName".

-You have to run the command as a super user
+We run the command as a super user
-`sudo` because normal users do not have the permission to launch docker on the PCs in the tutorial roam.
+`sudo` because normal users do not have the permission to launch docker on the PCs in the tutorial room.
 The `docker` command launches docker.
 The `load` command will enable a new docker to be installed locally.
 The switch `-i` stand for input